 Prerequisites for admission

 This additional course takes place as part of the main bankruptcy law course and is aimed at students who are attending the latter.
 Students must be motivated and interested in studying a discipline that is not simple but is extremely stimulating and topical, and very often applied, even in cases of high relevance.

 This additional module consists of face-to-face lessons, focusing on insolvency proceedings other than bankruptcy, and in the context of which also the practical implications of the discipline are taken into account (with particular reference to its application to actual cases, often of national significance).
 For students attending this additional module, will be granted 3-CFUs in addition to the standard exam CFUs.

-A. Nigro, D. Vattermoli, Diritto della crisi delle imprese - Le procedure concorsuali, Bologna, Il Mulino, 4^ ed., 2017 (or a further edition, if published in the meantime) - chapters XVII-XXIV.
+A. Nigro, D. Vattermoli, Diritto della crisi delle imprese - Le procedure concorsuali, Bologna, Il Mulino, 4th ed., 2017 (not the 5th ed., although already released) - chapters XVII-XXIV.